Hi internals,

 Thanks for the pointer, Nikita.

-I think the updated example (using error_reporting() & $errno
+I think the updated example (using error_reporting() & $errno) fails to

 Say your php.ini mutes E_WARNING, for example: